RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

 WHERE customer = "Atliq Exclusive"
 GROUP BY s.month, s.fiscal_year;
 ```
+### Monthly Sales Trend Report
+**Insight**:
+This report on monthly gross sales allows the company to spot seasonal trends, recognize high-sales periods, and adjust sales and marketing strategies accordingly.
+Understanding the monthly variation in sales helps in improving forecasting accuracy and business planning.

 ## 8. Best-Performing Quarter
 **Objective**: Determine which quarter of the fiscal year 2020 had the highest total sold quantity, aiding in strategic planning and inventory forecasting.